IBM/kar/docs/KAR.md

-# KAR Programming Model
+# Programming Model

 KAR makes is possible to construct scalable, fault-tolerant, cloud-native applications by building networks of loosely coupled application components.

-These components implement microservices and actors.
-They communicate over Kafka and persist state in Redis.
+Application components communicate over Kafka and persist state in Redis.

-Components do not interface with each other, Kafka, or Redis directly but via the KAR sidecar.
-This sidecar runs in parallel with each application component (in the same pod when deploying on Kubernetes).
+However, they do not interface with Kafka or Redis directly but via the KAR sidecar.
+This sidecar runs in parallel with each component.
 It offers REST APIs that permit one component to invoke another (Remote Procedure Call), to produce or consume events, and to persist state.

-While the sidecar REST API may be used directly, KAR provides language-specific SDKs that offer more idiomatic APIs and facilitate the implementation of actors.
+While these REST APIs may be used directly, KAR provides language-specific SDKs that offer more idiomatic APIs and facilitate the implementation of actors.
 A JavaScript and a Java SDK are available now, with more to come in the near future.
+In the future, we may also consider offering alternatives to Kafka and Redis.

 ## Applications